Airports in Japan: The No-Stress Guide to Landing Like a Pro

 Land confident, travel smoother.

-You're not being "extra" when you Google airports in Japan; rather, you're being smart.
-Because choosing the appropriate airport can result in you arriving at your hotel looking radiant. or showing up at a vending machine sweating, perplexed, and doubting your life decisions.
+You're not being "extra" when you Google airports in Japan: you're being smart.
+Choosing the appropriate airport can result in you arriving at your hotel looking radiant or showing up at a vending machine sweating, perplexed, and doubting your life decisions.

 This guide is intended for first-time visitors, families, lone travelers, and budget planners who want the essentials: main airports in Japan, international airports in Japan, the reality of Tokyo's two airports, and how to choose the best arrival for your itinerary, all without the need for a spreadsheet and a prayer.